vatnz-dev/sops/docs/aerodromes/Class-D/nzdn.md

 All arrivals terminate at `AKLAR`, which is the IAF for the RNAV and ILS approach.

 ### Missed Approach
-In the event of a missed approach, aicraft should be instructed to carry out the published missed approach procedure.
+In the event of a missed approach, aircraft should be instructed to carry out the published missed approach procedure.
 For the ILS and NDB procedures, this will take the aircraft straight out to `MI` NDB, then a right turn to `BE` NDB holding at `A040`.
 For the RNAV procedure, it will take the aircraft to `DABCA` holding at `A040`.
-The aircraft can then be issued the approprite arrival procedure from `DABCA` to commence the approach again.
+The aircraft can then be issued the appropriate arrival procedure from `DABCA` to commence the approach again.

 ## VFR Procedures